 Chelsea Loughran is trial attorney and post-grant practitioner focusing on complex patent litigation and post-grant matters, including interferences.
-She specializes in patent litigation and post-grant matters in the biotechnology, pharmaceutical and medical device fields.
+She focuses on patent litigation and post-grant matters in the biotechnology, pharmaceutical, and medical device fields.
 Chelsea has experience litigating cases in federal district courts across the country as well as the United States International Trade Commission (ITC) and the Patent Trial and Appeal Board (PTAB).

 Chelsea’s deep knowledge of the law and background and experience in life sciences technologies, in particular, has allowed her to effectively counsel a wide range of life sciences clients at various stages of development in protecting their most critical inventions as well as in defending against various intellectual property enforcement proceedings.

-Chelsea interned with Wolf Greenfield during law school.
-Her other co-op internships included a judicial internship for the Honorable Margaret Hinkle and an internship with the Office of General Counsel at Partner’s HealthCare System, where she assisted with drafting IP licensing agreements and developing hospital research conflict of interest policies.
+During law school, Chelsea interned for the Honorable Margaret Hinkle in Suffolk Superior Court.
+She also interned with the Office of General Counsel at Partner’s HealthCare System, where she assisted with drafting IP licensing agreements and developing hospital research conflict of interest policies.

 Chelsea was awarded funding by the Northeastern University Alumni Association to do a co-operative internship at the AIDS Law Project in Johannesburg, South Africa, where she completed legal and public health research on access to essential medicines as well as the development of South African national infection control guidelines.